 When I am not working, you will often find me swimming, biking, or running.
 I compete in the invigorating sport of triathlon, where ultimately the toughest competition is always against myself in the race of life.
 Training drives me…pushing myself to find the best me.
 I am always in search of the perfect training day—a water current in my favor, the wind at my back on the bike, and the feeling that I could tack on another five miles at the end of a run.
 In some strange way, I believe this sport makes me a better person—a win-win.

 Two events have changed my life forever.
 The first of these was meeting my wife.
-Everything I always wanted, needed and never dreamed I could have all merged together when I met her.
+Everything I always wanted, needed, and never dreamed I could have all merged together when I met her.
 I love our everyday adventures.
 The second event occurred when Dr. Barton recreated my smile.
-For the first time in 3 ½ decades I couldn’t stop from smiling.
-It got to the point where my face got sore from this new sensation and yet I still couldn’t wipe the grin away.
+For the first time in 3 ½ decades, I couldn’t stop smiling.
+It got to the point where my face got sore from this new sensation and yet I still couldn’t wipe the smile away.
 There are not enough words to express my gratitude for my dear friend (and dentist) Dr. Joe Barton and his amazing team at Admira Dentistry.
-They treated me as if I was their most important patient of the day, of the month, of the year….
-With my new smile, I am more vibrant and more confident—no longer the insecure person hiding behind a half smile and cringing each time someone pulls a camera out.
+They treated me as if I was their most important guest of the day, of the month, of the year.
+With my new smile, I am more vibrant and more confident—no longer the insecure person hiding behind a half-smile and cringing each time someone pulls a camera out.
 For both of these events, I am beyond blessed, eternally grateful, and forever changed.